 Ask any sweet tooth what they love about sugary snacks and desserts and the look of love in their eyes will tell you more than any words can.
 This champion of the water supply scheme that irrigates the sugar capital of Australia is their unsung hero.

 Muttaburra isn’t a designated stop on Australia’s Dinosaur Trail but it should be.
-This is where fossilised remains of a Muttaburrasaurus were first discovered.
+This is where the fossilised remains of a Muttaburrasaurus were first discovered.
 Dress up as your favourite Flintstones character and go for a paddle through prehistory.

 - Lake Dunn

-Lake Dunn is a wonderful paddling opportunity hidden away in desert country 68 kilometres north east of Aramac.
+Lake Dunn is a wonderful paddling opportunity hidden away in desert country 68 kilometres northeast of Aramac.
 This amazing oasis is fringed by river red gum and coolibah trees and frequented by countless native birds and animals.

 The largest town in central Queensland might have more saddle stories than paddle stories, and be better known for launching planes than boats, but its position on a “long reach” of the Thomson River makes it a great place to go outback paddling.

 Isisford sits peacefully by the Barcoo River in Queensland’s Central West.
 This remote town started life on the wild frontier and nothing much has changed.
-The isolation that Banjo Paterson described vividly in ‘A Bush Christening’ is still here today.
+The feeling of isolation that Banjo Paterson described vividly in ‘A Bush Christening’ is still here today.

 - Lake Theresa

-Once upon a time there was a little girl named Goldilocks.
+Once upon a time, there was a little girl named Goldilocks.
 Goldilocks loved to paddle.
 One day she came upon a beautiful lake near Clermont in the Central Highlands of Queensland that was not too big and not too small.
 It was just right.

 - Lake Maraboon